dbtek/responsivity/README.md

-responsivity
+Responsivity
 ============

+Practices for responsive web design.

-Practices for responsive web design
+Authored by dbtek for practicing and learning responsive web design paradigms.